How to Give Your Dog a Gentle Massage

 If your dog has a diagnosis of congestive heart failure, massage is contraindicated.

 NB – do not massage just after your dog has eaten, and ideally let dog have opportunity to relieve itself before starting massage.

 Purposefully and intentionally put yourself into a calm state before starting to massage your dog.

-Then: laying on of hands – simply put your hands on your dog – areas where you know your pet is comfortable being touched.
+Laying on of hands: simply put your hands on your dog where you know your pet is comfortable being touched.
 Let your hands rest quietly.
 Relax and just let your hands relax.
 And breathe!
 Smile a little!
-If your dog stays and relaxes, you can take that as permission granted to massage!
+When your dog stays and relaxes, you can take that as permission granted to massage!

 Start by using the back of your hand to gently trace along your dog’s body.
 Start at the back of his/her head, and gently trace along the spine and off the rump.
 If your dog is comfortable with his/her tail being touched, continue along the tail.
 If your dog has a docked tail, continue along where the tail would have been (this may seem odd - it is a Ttouch thing, and if you would like to know more about it, email me).